wolfmanjm/kivy-smoothie-host/README.md

 - Flatcam gcode is supported but a minor postprocess on the gcode needs to be done so the comment showing the tool required is moved to before the M6 (it is currently after the M6 so you don't see it until after you resume).

 - ```M0``` can be enabled and any (MSG, xxxx) is displayed in the console window.
 However M0 simply pauses the job until the dialog is dismissed.
-This presumes the tool heights are all thhe same and no jogging is required to change a tool
+This presumes the tool heights are all the same and no jogging is required to change a tool

 - The viewer allows setting the WCS to any arbitrary point on the workpiece, and to move to any point on the workpiece.
 This allows positioning and size checking before the job is run.